lee-joanne/battleship/README.md

 ![Screenshot of pep8 validator](assets/documentation/pep8-validator.png)

 - Lots of other testing has been done.
-I have played this game so many times that I wish to take a long break from playing Battleships to test each possible outcome possible of the game to ensure that all is working properly.
+I have played this game so many times that I wish to take a long break from playing Battleships to test each possible outcome of the game to ensure that all is working properly.
 I have bugged my work colleagues to play the game for me and they most likely are also sick of the game.
-I ensured that validation checks are done when typing in input responses to ensure that the game is registering that my input is invalid and will prompt me to try again.
+I ensured that validation checks are done when typing in all input responses to ensure that the game is registering that my input is invalid and will prompt me to try again.
 I have played the game numerous times here on Gitpod, IDLE, Spyder, and the deployed Heroku live site.
 All is working fine and no errors are shown.
 I used Numpy to help me get better control of the two-dimensional array of the game.
 With Numpy, it was a lot easier to target and create my boards and manipulate the boards when needed.

 ### Bugs:

 - There have been many bugs while creating this game, a list of the main bugs encountered:

     - First bug was being unable to hide the computer's ships from the user.
 There was one function to display the board by inputting both the user and computer names into the GameBoard class.
-The randomize_ship_coordinates function would also produce randomized coordinates and previewed both ships to the user.
+The randomize_ship_coordinates function would also produce randomized coordinates and preview both ships to the user.
 After getting help from Tutor Support, I was able to create two separate functions to display the ships, one for the computer's ships (empty board) and one for the user's ships.
 In the user_turn_place_hit function, I was able to target the computer's ships based on the real computer board ship placement and the empty displayed computer board will preview whether the user has missed or not.

     - I was facing many problems of having my Python lines too long, whether it be from long print statements, long variable names, or long docstrings.
 The longest string I had was the introduction of the game.
 I managed to fix the issue of having the introduction of the game too long by creating the variable, 'introduction', and having the string assigned to it.
 I, then, printed this variable in the introduce_game function.
 For the docstrings, I managed to make multiple lines for my docstrings to ensure they do not exceed Python's limit.
 As well, I have tried to shorten variable names to make them short, but still comprehensive.